 Learning Outcomes

 This article explains the essential steps and responsibilities involved when a solicitor acts for a lender in a property transaction leading up to the exchange of contracts.
 It details the investigation of title from the lender's standpoint, the requirements outlined in the UK Finance Mortgage Lenders’ Handbook, and the critical role of the Certificate of Title.
+It also covers lender-focused due diligence on tenure and covenants, occupier consents and undue influence safeguards, pre-completion searches used to protect the lender’s security, and practical requirements for requesting and handling mortgage funds.
 After reading this article, you should be able to identify the lender's key requirements, understand the purpose and content of a Certificate of Title, and recognise potential issues, such as conflicts of interest, that can arise when acting for both borrower and lender.

 SQE1 Syllabus

-For SQE1, you are required to understand the practical aspects of acting for a lender during the pre-exchange phase of a conveyancing transaction.
-This includes the due diligence required to protect the lender's security and the process of reporting findings via a Certificate of Title.
+For SQE1, you are required to understand the practical aspects of acting for a lender during the pre-exchange phase of a conveyancing transaction, including the due diligence required to protect the lender's security and the process of reporting findings via a Certificate of Title, with a focus on the following syllabus points:

 - The specific requirements imposed by lenders, often standardised in the UK Finance Mortgage Lenders’ Handbook.